liweinan/liweinan.github.io/_posts/2017-03-20-a-non-recursive-approach-to-the-fibonacci-sequence-generator.md

 }
 ```

 The disadvantage of the above implementation is that the stack memory usage will increase exponentially as the argument `n` increases.
-In addition, this recursion is not a tail-recursion, so it can't be optimized easily by compiler.
+In addition, this recursion is not a tail-recursion[^tail], so it can't be optimized easily by compiler.

 Actually we can use loop instead of recursion to implement the fibonacci sequence more efficiently.
 Here is the one I wrote for example: